joshbegley/nyt-latest/previous.md

 `The 6-foot-8 Raptor made a defensive gem against OKC's Chet Holmgren and also shut down Shai Gilgeous-Alexander.`\
 https://nytimes.com/athletic/6998302/2026/01/25/scottie-barnes-raptors-defensive-play-chet-holmgren-dpoy-contender/

-**Storm Dumps a Foot of Snow in 18 States**\
+**Storm Dumps a Foot of Snow in About a Third of U.S. States**\
-`Bonito Lake, N.M., received 31 inches, the most in the country this weekend, the National Weather Service said.`\
+`At least 17 states received a foot or more this weekend, the National Weather Service said.
+Bonito Lake, N.M., received 31 inches, the most in the country.`\
 https://nytimes.com/2026/01/25/us/snow-totals.html

 **Mike Vrabel's turnaround of the Patriots is nearly complete: 'It’s all about the coach'**\